 Mary Hart, Physical Therapist, is the founder of Hart Physical Therapy in Sarasota, FL and The Hart Technique®, a unique, collaborative treatment method with a holistic, whole body approach.
 Ms Hart received a degree in physical therapy from the University of California’s School of Medicine at San Francisco.
 She went on to Kaiser Permanente Hospital in Vallejo, California to complete a residency in Proprioceptive Neuromuscular Facilitation (PNF), specializing in treating movement disorders and neurological conditions.
 After receiving her internationally recognized certification in PNF, she began work on the development of The Hart Technique®.
 In 2019 she received her Doctorate of Physical Therapy from Utica College.
 The Hart Technique® seeks to evaluate and treat the root cause of pain and movement impairment, rather than managing symptoms.
 Learn about the Clinical Differential Diagnosis (CDD).

 About The Graston Technique®

 The Graston Technique® is a unique, therapeutic method for addressing soft tissue dysfunction through the use of six specially designed stainless steel instruments.
 Used in the hands of a qualified clinician, they can detect the presence of thickened or scarred body tissue and work to improve its health and dynamic mobility.
 And because these instruments require only the lightest of pressure, they are often safer and more effective than mere human hands in achieving positive results.

 You might think that stainless steel instruments would be unpleasant to the touch.
 The exact opposite, in fact, is the case.
-When applied to an affected area, the concave shaped tools actually limit discomfort by dispersing pressure over a wide surface, while the convex and chisel edged models target specific treatment points in a way human hands cannot.
+When applied to an affected area, the concave shaped instruments actually limit discomfort by dispersing pressure over a wide surface, while the convex and chisel edged models target specific treatment points in a way human hands cannot.
 Most importantly, treatment with this advanced technology effectively remodels tissues, preparing the neuromuscular systems to be retrained away from dysfunction, and rerouting them towards smooth, coordinated movement patterns.